-Storing and Managing Information
+Section 12: Storing and Managing Information

-- Children's progress is tracked on Target Tracker. - Children's personal details are stored on BromCom. - Information relating to children with SEND is kept in line with the school's Data Protection Policy available from the school office.
+- Children's progress is tracked on Target Tracker. - Children's personal details are stored on BROMCOM. - Information relating to children with SEND is kept in line with the school's Data Protection Policy available from the school office. - Any safeguarding or behaviour incidents are recorded through the school's CPOMS system.